 Here is a short video with tips for applying self-tanner evenly, but the key takeaways are:

 If you have fair skin, the wrong self-tanner can leave you looking orange or patchy.
 The best options develop into a natural shade without an orange hue.
 Mousse or foam formulas work well for fair skin because they allow for even application.
 To prevent dryness and streaks, look for hydrating ingredients like hyaluronic acid, Aloe vera, and shea butter.
-I would try Coco & Eve in the medium shade (I use the shade Dark, and I have light/medium skin).
+My top recommendations would be the Salty Face Tanning Water or the Coco & Eve mousse in the medium shade (I use the shade Dark, and I have light/medium skin).

 The best self-tanner for you depends on your skin type, desired depth of color, and application preference.
 Whether you love a mousse, mist, oil, or drops, these top-rated picks will give you a natural, streak-free glow.
 Always prep your skin with exfoliation and moisturization before applying self-tanner, and use a mitt or brush for a flawless blend.